Create and manage network proxy Load Balancer

 To create a Network Proxy Load Balancer, follow these steps:

-4. Click [Create Load Balancer] > [Create Network Proxy Load Balancer] in order.
+3. Click [Create load balancer] > [Create Network Proxy Load Balancer] in order.

-5. When the Load Balancer creation screen appears, proceed with the following steps in order:
+4. When the Create load balancer page appears, proceed with the following steps in order:

 Note

 The 3.
-Set certificate step appears only when a listener is added with the TLS protocol in the 2.
-Create Load Balancer (set listener) step.
+Set certificate step appears only when a listener is added in 2.
+Create load balancer (set listener) step with TLS protocol.

 If you added listeners only with TCP protocol, the 3.
 Set certificate step does not appear.
 Skip the step and proceed in order.